A picture of the space of typical learnable tasks: Methods

-\paragraph{Mapping a model trained on one task to another task using ``imprinting''} We will consider different tasks $\{P^k \}_{k=1,\ldots,}$ with the same input domain but possibly different number of classes $C^k$.
-Given a model $P_w^1$ parametrized by weights $w$ for one task, we are interested in evaluating its learned representation on another task, say, $P^2$.
-There are many ways of doing so, e.g., one could fine-tune the weights using data from $P^2$.
-We use a simple technique that re-initializes the final layer of the model.
-Let us separate the weights into two parts $w = (\wb, \wc)$ for the backbone and the classifier respectively.
-Let $\varphi(x;\wb)$ denote the features of the penultimate layer corresponding to an input $x$.
-To clarify, the logits are given by $\reals^{C^1} \ni \wc^\top \varphi(x;\wb)$ (with perhaps an added bias) and the output $p_w(c \mid x_n)$ for $c=1,\ldots,C^1$ is computed using a softmax applied to these logits.

-If we have learned $w$ from one task $P^1$, then we can re-initialize each row of the classifier weights $(\wc)'_c$ for $c = 1,\ldots, C^2$ to maximize the cosine similarity with the average feature of samples from task $P^2$ with ground-truth class $c$: \beq{ \textstyle (\wc)'_c = h/\norm{h}_2 \quad \text{where}\ h = \sum_{\cbr{x: y^*_x = c}} \varphi(x; \wb). } The new model $w = (\wb, \wc')$ can now be used to make predictions on the task $P^2$.
-This technique for mapping the learned representation from one task to another is motivated from previous work~\citep{dhillon2019a,qiLowshotLearningImprinted2018,huDeepTransferMetric2015} which initializes the final layer of a model before adapting it to new classes using fine-tuning.
-It is called imprinting because rows of the classifier's weights can be thought of as templates of different classes against which features are compared.

-Using imprinting, we can map a trajectory $\t_w^1$ of a model being trained on task $P^1$ to another task $P^2$ by mapping each point along the trajectory; let us denote this mapped trajectory by $\tot_w$.
+\paragraph{Mapping a model trained on one task to another task using ``imprinting''} In this paper, we will consider different tasks $\{P^k \}_{k=1,\ldots,}$ with the same input domain but possibly different number of classes $C^k$.
+Given a model $P_w^1$ parametrized by weights $w$ for task $P^1$, we are interested in evaluating its learned representation on another task, say, $P^2$.
+Let $w = (\wb, \wc)$ be the weights for the backbone and the classifier respectively.
+The logits are $\reals^{C^1} \ni \wc^\top \varphi(x;\wb)$ corresponding to an input $x$ and features of the penultimate layer $\varphi(x;\wb)$.
+The network's output $p_w(c \mid x_n)$ for $c=1,\ldots,C^1$ is computed using a softmax applied to the logits.
+If we have learned $w$ from one task $P^1$, then we can re-initialize each row of the classifier weights $(\wc)'_c$ for $c = 1,\ldots, C^2$ to maximize the cosine similarity with the average feature of samples from task $P^2$ with ground-truth class $c$: \beq{ \textstyle (\wc)'_c = h/\norm{h}_2 \quad \text{where}\ h = \sum_{\cbr{x: y^*_x = c}} \varphi(x; \wb). } The new network $w = (\wb, \wc')$ can be used to make predictions on $P^2$.
+Using imprinting, we can map a trajectory $\t_w^1$ of a network being trained on $P^1$ to another task $P^2$ by mapping each point along the trajectory; let us denote this mapped trajectory by $\tot_w$.